 How Can I Find the Best Treatment for My Eyes?

-Our Optometrists are highly trained and experienced in the care and management of all types of contact lenses, including hard to fit lenses such as bifocal, toric, and post-surgical.
+Our Optometrists are highly trained and experienced in the care and management of all types of contact lenses.
+These include hard to fit lenses such as bifocal, toric, and post-surgical.
 During your visit, we will use the most up to date contact lens and fitting techniques to determine the best lens to meet your lifestyle needs.
-Fitting appointments and follow-up visits are required by law to ensure proper fit prior to ordering contact lens supplies.
+Our team, by law, requires fitting appointments and follow-up visits to ensure a proper fit prior to ordering contact lens supplies.
 During these fittings, we will assess and evaluate the comfort and effectiveness of your proposed lenses.
 Trial lenses are provided at no additional cost to you.

-Hard contact lenses are considered obsolete these days, so everyone basically wears either soft contact lenses or rigid gas permeable contact lenses.
+We consider hard contact lenses to be obsolete these days, so everyone wears either soft contact lenses or rigid gas permeable contact lenses.
 Here’s a breakdown of the various options available at Eye & Lasik Center.

 Soft Contact Lenses